Stem Cell Transplant for Myelodysplastic Syndrome

 The early side effects from a stem cell transplant (SCT) are similar to the side effects expected from chemotherapy and radiation, only more severe.
 One of the most serious side effects is low blood counts, which can lead to risks of serious infections and bleeding.

 The most serious side effect from allogeneic transplants is called graft-versus-host disease (or GVHD).
 This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and so attack them.
 GVHD can affect any part of the body and can be life threatening.

 Although allogeneic SCT is currently the only treatment that can cure some patients with MDS, not all patients who get a transplant are cured.
 In addition, patients may die from complications of this treatment.
 Your chance for cure is higher if you are young and your MDS hasn’t begun to transform into leukemia.
 Still, doctors recommend waiting until the MDS develops into a more advanced stage before considering transplant.

-For more information about stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information about stem cell transplants, see Stem Cell Transplant for Cancer.

 Last Medical Review: February 10, 2014 Last Revised: July 2, 2015